zeeev/wham/README.md

 ##GT:
   A genotype call.
 The nature of the variant is unknown.
 WHAM determines the zygosity.
 ##GL:
-  -log10 genotype likelihood under a bi-allelic model.
+  log10 genotype likelihood under a bi-allelic model.
 ##FR:
-  Fraction of the primary alignments that have soft-clipping
+  Fraction of the primary alignments that have soft-clipping.
 ##NR:
-  The number of reads that do not support any type of structural variant
+  The number of reads that do not support any type of structural variant.
 ##NA:
-  The number of reads that do support any type of structural variant
+  The number of reads that do support any type of structural variant.
 ###CL:
   The number of soft clipped bases across all reads
 ###DP:
-  The number of high-quality primary reads covering the position
+  The number of high-quality primary reads covering the position.